KnowageLabs/Knowage-Documentation/functionalities-guide/datamining/index.rst

     Search box to look for a function.

-We suppose here to select one category, which means to click on the category box, in order to be able to analize the functions belonging to it.
+We suppose here to select one category, which means to click on the category box, in order to be able to analyse the functions belonging to it.

 Note that the underlined part in figure below contains a list of tags.
-These help to focus on the subjects and therefore fuctions associated to that category.
-Viceversa when all functions are shown, all tags are shown as well and they can be used to pick up functions related to that subject.
+These help to focus on the subjects and therefore functions associated to that category.
+Vice versa when all functions are shown, all tags are shown as well and they can be used to pick up functions related to that subject.

 .. figure:: media/image399400.png